The full Fock space over a separableHilbert space is the Hilbert space completion of the tensor algebra of :

 Even more formally, we can treat as a map that assigns each to an annihilation operator , and each to a creation operator , such that is linear in , is conjugate-linear in , and they satisfy the canonical commutation relations and are the annihilation and creation operators associated to some orthonormal basis of .

-Suppose is a bounded operator on , then the second quantization of is the operator defined as
+Suppose is a bounded operator on , then the canonical quantization of is the operator defined as

 Segal-Bargmann Space